Take a behind-the-scenes look at your business partners. We set out the key facts on due diligence for you.

 - The US Foreign Corrupt Practices Act (FCPA)

 Although both acts are national regulations of their respective countries, they affect German companies if they have links with these countries directly or via subsidiaries or subcontractors or their staff.
 The law enforcement agencies can initiate investigations of German companies, because the acts apply regardless of where the bribery takes place.

-These acts have been recently been supplemented by laws designed to tackle modern slavery.
+These acts have recently been supplemented by laws designed to tackle modern slavery.
 For example, the UK Modern Slavery Act requires major non-British companies to report annually on the steps taken to prevent modern slavery.

 The Panama Papers Scandal of 2016 led to international calls for greater transparency with regard to beneficial owners.

 Who needs a due diligence check?